couchbaselabs/docs-ng/content/couchbase-manual-1.8/administration-tasks.markdown

    You can add or remove multiple nodes from your cluster at the same time.
-Once the new node arrangement has been configured, the process redistributing the data and bringing the nodes into the cluster is called **Unhandled:**
+Once the new node arrangement has been configured, the process redistributing the data and bringing the nodes into the cluster is called `rebalancing`.
-   `[:unknown-tag :firstterm]`.
 The rebalancing process moves the data around the cluster to match the new structure, and can be performed live while the cluster is still servicing application data requests.

    More information on increasing and reducing your cluster size and performing a rebalance operation is available in [Rebalancing (Expanding and Shrinking your